If you’re looking for ultra-fast WordPress hosting in 2019, there should only be two names on your list – WP Engine and Kinsta…

 A CDN or Content Delivery Network is a must-have for all modern, global web properties.
 How a Content Delivery Network works, in theory, is actually rather simple: it uses servers located all over the globe to host and serve content to users inside its locale.
 If you’re in the UK, the content is hosted on a UK server, whereas if you’re in the US it will be housed on a server in either LA or New York.

-The upshot of this is faster delivery; content doesn’t have to travel from one server, say, in the USA, to a user in the UK.
-Instead, it uses a network of servers to deliver content to the user on a local-basis, and this results in dramatically faster delivery and page-load times.
+The upshot of this is faster delivery; the content doesn’t have to travel from one server, say, in the USA, to a user in the UK.
+Instead, it uses a network of servers to deliver content to the user on a local basis, and this results in dramatically faster delivery and page-load times.
 Both Kinsta and WP Engine offer free CDNs on all accounts, up to 50GB a month on starter plans.

 In this context, both Kinsta and WP Engine are on an equal footing, as they both provide CDNs and they’re both free up to 50GB a month on their respective starter plans.